 2019 – Renaud added two smaller boards with 110 l and 72 l, which I both tried and now using the smaller one since nearly one year for wing- and sometimes kitefoiling, other companies started similar products as Indiana Paddlesurf towards end of 2019

 But coming to my experience with those boards and why I think this principle will have great success.
 From the experience with iSUPs many may think that those rubber boats always will lack of performance and this is right.
 They always will be less stiff and also will need a bit more wind, wave, power to come into glide and flight.
 But to know this and if it is relevant for personal preference it is necessary to look into details.
+And maybe apart from packing we will find further pros.

 Starting with Stiffness,